Article table of content | Click to expand

 We need to be familiar with the characters of Phishing mail attack, so we will be able to create and configure the required defense mechanism + to be able to instruct our users.

-Our users should be familiar with a Phishing mail attack so in the scenario in which the Phishing mail attack will duck our defense systems (false-negative scenario); our users, will have the knowledge that required for identify an event of Phishing mail attack.
+Our users should be familiar with a Phishing mail attack so in the scenario in which the Phishing mail attack will duck our defense systems (false-negative scenario); our users, will have the knowledge that required for identifying an event of Phishing mail attack.

 What is the reason for the strange term Phishing?